 Prices: $25.00 per person

 Looking for somewhere to cool off with the kids?
-Then head to the Barcaldine Recreation Park man-made lake, which is 1,100m long, 250m wide, and has a maximum depth of 3.2m, perfect for water skiing!
+Then head to the Barcaldine Rec Park man-made lake, which is 1,100m long, 250m wide, and has a maximum depth of 3.2m, perfect for water skiing!
 If that’s a bit fast for your family, you can take a dip, go fishing, go sailing or rowing or any other family-friendly fun water activities to keep cool.
 There are dedicated swimming areas so the kids can swim safely.

 Location: 1 Kurrajong Drive, Barcaldine